Cantona James as Ethan in Spinners.

 She’d already got an email so she was auditioning.
 And since our first day, we were like a TV match made in heaven, because we worked beautifully, on and off of screen.
 I love her to bits.
 There was one point where I was too deep in character, and I thought I was in love with her, but then I was reminded we're best friends and that's why I didn't know what was going on.
 Method acting!

-Cantona James and Chelsea Thomas in Spinners on Showmax
+Cantona James in Spinners

 Did you have a highlight on set?